 The design of the San Antonio Amphibious Assault Ships was jointly developed by Navy, Marine Corps and industry stakeholders to provide superior performance over a broad range of operational requirements.
 LPD 17 provides the Navy and Marine Corps with modern, sea based platforms for execution of Expeditionary Warfare Missions.
 Each ship’s survivability features allow the crew to confidently sail into harm’s way and extend their reach with the compliment of air cushioned landing craft, helicopters or tilt rotor aircraft.

-LPD Design and Construction
+Design & Construction

 Ingalls Shipbuilding is the sole provider of the San Antonio (LPD 17) class of amphibious transport dock ships for the U.S. Navy.
-The versatile 684-foot-long ships are designed with the goal of meeting the Navy and Marines Corps needs, embracing a “Design for Ownership” philosophy to interact with the fleet’s operating forces.
+The versatile 684-foot-long ships are designed with the goal of meeting the Navy and Marine Corps needs, embracing a “Design for Ownership” philosophy to interact with the fleet’s operating forces.

 The unique design-engineering approach injected fleet input into the development process before construction began and shaped every element of the ships’ systems and spaces to meet future requirements.

 Each LPD consists of 210 units built utilizing modular construction techniques.
 Each unit is extensively pre-outfitted with piping, electrical, machinery and ventilation systems along with many pieces of equipment prior to launch.

 Ingalls has delivered 11 San Antonio-class LPDs to the U.S. Navy: